Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

-This last equation ensures that the system contained in $B_{|A_i|}$ has no influence on previous operations, and correspond to a purification of parties' $i$ measurement.
+This last equation ensures that the system contained in $B_{|A_i|}$ has no influence on previous operations and corresponds to a purification of party $i$'s measurement.
 Finally, if these operators are not positive semidefinite, we mix them with the identity to obtain positive eigenvalues and satisfy \Cref{eq:comb_constraints3}:

 where $\lambda$ is the minimum eigenvalue of $\widetilde{K}_{i}(s_i)$.